 - Clip the rough ends from off the green beans seeing as they are so unpleasant to chomp down on.
 However, the slender tips of your beans are quite edible.
 You can nick off the ends by individually twisting them.
 You should feel the ends naturally separating by doing this.

-- Should you not want to trim the beans yourself, check for the already trimmed ones inside a bag within the produce aisle.
+- If you do not want to trim the beans, check for the already trimmed ones inside a bag within the produce aisle.
 It simplifies cooking and one could even steam their beans inside the package!

 Microwaving green beans is such a fast and simple way to prepare them.